Radiation tolerance of online trigger system for COMET Phase-I: Analysis and Results

-Unlike the error rates observed in the CRAM and BRAM, the errors observed in the MGT link occurred less frequently and not at a constant rate over time - it was observed that the increases in the SEU and MBE counters were within 1 s with this time being limited by the data acquisition rate.
-The majority of observed errors were SEU errors which were resolved by the ECC.
-Additionally, any MBE or previously mentioned counter error where MBE counter increases were greater than half the SEU counter increase, each increase could be considered as 1 s of deadtime (this is limited by the frequency of the DAQ system logging counters).
+Unlike the cross sections observed in the CRAM and BRAM, the errors observed in the MGT link occurred less frequently and not at a constant rate over time - it was observed that the increases in the SBU and MBU counters were within 1 s with this time being limited by the data acquisition rate.
+The majority of observed errors were SBU errors which were resolved by the ECC.
+Additionally, any MBU increase or previously mentioned anomalous could be considered as 1 s of deadtime (also limited by the frequency of the DAQ system logging counters) when considering how the MGT link might be impacted during Phase-I data collection.

-The SEC and LC errors were recorded in terms of the time impact they will have on data collection since any occurrence of such must be considered dead time during Phase-I data collection.
-The time period during measurements that saw an increase in these counts is shown below in Table. \ref{tabMGT2}.
+The SEC and LC errors were also recorded in terms of the time impact they will have on data collection since any occurrence of such must be considered dead time during Phase-I data collection.
+The time period during measurements that saw an increase in these three counters (with the MBU deadtime here including the anomalous behaviour previously mentioned) is shown below in Table. \ref{tabMGT2}.

-As with the SEU and MBE counters, time periods of increase in these counters in the 10 s immediately after a CRAM URE are not included as they are considered within the URE dead time.
-So as shown in Table \ref{tabMGT2}, the deadtime due to the SEC and LC counters along with the deadtime created by MBE counter increases (regardless of whether the SEU counter has increased or not) tallies to $(6.5\pm0.8)\times 10$ s over the entire MGT link data set.
+As with the SBU and MBU counters, time periods of increase in these counters in the 10 s immediately after a CRAM SEFI are not included as they are considered within the SEFI dead time required for a firmware reset.
+So as shown in Table \ref{tabMGT2}, the deadtime due to the SEC and LC counters along with the deadtime created by MBU counter increases (regardless of whether the SBU counter has increased or not) tallies to $(6.5\pm0.8)\times 10$ s over the entire MGT link data set.
 It should be noted that this total takes into account overlaps in counter increases - for example, if the SEC and LC counters both increase during the same DAQ period, this only contributes 1 s of deadtime to the total).